Ex gratia, hierarchical and mandatory prior administrative appeal (Rapo)

 Keep a copy of the letter, attachments, and proof that they have been sent and received by the administration.
 These documents will be useful in the event of subsequent legal action.

-The time limit for making a mandatory prior administrative appeal (Rapo) is set out in the decision you are challenging.
+The deadline for filing a report is set out in the decision you are challenging.

 Répondez aux questions successives et les réponses s’afficheront automatiquement